colakaist/academic-kickstart2/content/project/cpp/index.md

 ---

 Cell-Penetrating Peptides(CPPs) can deliver pharmalogically active molecules (e.g., proteins, plasmid-DNA, liposomes, and also nanoparticles) into cells, and thus they have great potential as future therapeutics.
-However, the uptake mechanisms are still on debating.
+However, the uptake mechanisms are still debating.
 We have been working on several CPPs to identify their transport mechanisms and interactions with various complex lipid molecules.